 At Avenues, Duffy garnered an extraordinary list of awards and accolades, including two stars from the prestigious Michelin Guide, the AAA Five Diamond Award , and perfect four-star ratings from Chicago Magazine and the Chicago Tribune.
 In May 2010, to mark the 20th anniversary of the James Beard Awards, Duffy was named a "Legacy Chef."
 The James Beard Foundation asked previous Outstanding Chef award winners from each of the prior twenty years to select a chef whom they have mentored and who they believe would have a major impact on the culinary world in years to come.
 Grant Achatz selected Duffy, essentially naming him to the next generation of leading chefs.
 The following year, Duffy was nominated by the JBF as "Best Chef, Great Lakes Region."

-In mid-2011, Duffy left Avenues to begin making plans for his own restaurant, expected to open mid-2012.
-At Grace, Duffy's culinary style is showcased, reflecting his personal taste and drawing upon his wealth of experience.
+In mid-2011, Duffy left Avenues to begin making plans for his own restaurant, which opened in December 2012.
+At Grace, Duffy's culinary style – elegant, graceful cuisine - is showcased, reflecting his personal taste and drawing upon his wealth of experience.
 His micro-seasonal cuisine is best described as "thoughtfully progressive" – thoughtful as he puts tremendous time, focus, research and thought into what he creates, and progressive as he will utilize modern techniques to coax the best out of the ingredients.
 Each dish is an expression of his personality – progressive but grounded – and puts ingredients at the forefront.
-He will continue to source the highest-quality ingredients, allowing flavor to trump technique.
+He continues to source the highest-quality ingredients, allowing flavor to trump technique.

 When not in the kitchen, Duffy volunteers with the Grand Chefs Gala, a fundraiser benefitting the Greater Illinois Cystic Fibrosis Foundation.
-In 2012, he served as the Chef Chair of the Gala; in 2010, he emceed the annual fundraiser and helped to raise $275,000 to benefit the Foundation.
+In 2010, he emceed the annual fundraiser and helped to raise $275,000 to benefit the Foundation, and in 2012 he served as the Chef Chair of the Gala.

 The son of a professional baseball player, Michael Muser grew up loving the game, but had his sights set on a different sport— professional cycling.
 At a young age, Chicago-born Muser moved to California, where he was introduced to the sport and began racing competitively as a teenager.
 Muser will tell you those were the best years of his life, but the realization came that a career as a cyclist wasn't in the cards.
 However, while he was racing in Northern California – this country's greatest wine region – he also worked in the vineyards, and after working his first harvest, he had found his new and lifelong passion.